DeepDoge/devcontainer/README.md

 Anything can change, directory paths, file names, repo name, behavior, etc.

-For now this is for nvim only but I plan to make it customizable for any terminal based editor.

-This thing basically creates and manages docker containers based on a devcontainer.json file in your project.
-It's implementing the behavior of VSCode devcontainers without vscode.
+README is old

-# nvim-devcontainer
+# devcontainer-env

-`nvim-devcontainer` is a tool that allows you to build and run Docker containers with a NeoVim development environment based on a `devcontainer.json` file in your project.
+`devcontainer-env` is a tool that allows you to build and run Docker containers with a NeoVim development environment based on a `devcontainer.json` file in your project.
 It provides an isolated NeoVim environment that can be shared between different projects, similar to the experience of [VSCode Dev Containers](https://code.visualstudio.com/docs/remote/containers).

 ## Note